 And also dangerous – dogs which eat poisonous foods like chocolate, or swallow objects like sticks and socks.

 The right muzzle might help to stop a dog picking up and swallowing things that they shouldn’t on walks.

 In a similar vein, a muzzle can stop a dog with a high prey drive from catching squirrels, rabbits and small birds.

 WARNING – A muzzle isn’t much good for stopping a dog who tries to eat poop!
 They can still manage it by smushing the muzzle into the poop, and a poop-covered muzzle is no fun to clean up at all.

-For example Toledo (OH), Sparta (TN), Ontario (Canada) and most regions of Australia require Pit Bulls to be muzzled whenever they are off their owner’s property.
+For example Toledo (OH), Sparta (TN), Ontario (Canada) and most regions of Australia require Pit Bull breeds to be muzzled whenever they are off their owner’s property.

 When A Dog Muzzle Won’t Work

 Dog muzzles are an effective temporary precaution against something unwanted happening.

 But, dog muzzles should never be used as punishment.